buonzz/buonzz.github.io/_posts/2025-11-25-sentry-mcp-stdio-fix.md

 ## 2. Generate the Sentry User Auth Token

-The local MCP server requires a Sentry User Auth Token with specific scopes to access your organization's data.
+The local MCP server requires a Sentry User Auth Token (which is a **Personal Access Token**) with specific scopes to access your organization's data.

 1. Navigate to your **Sentry Account Settings**.
 2. Go to **Auth Tokens** and generate a new token.
-3. Ensure the token includes the following required scopes:
+3. Ensure the token includes the following required scopes for full Amazon Q Developer functionality:
     * `org:read`
     * `project:read`, `project:write`
     * `team:read`, `team:write`
+    * `event:write`, `event:read`
+    * `member:read`
+    * `alerts:read`
-    * `event:write`
+    * `project:releases`

 **Note:** Treat this token like a password.
 Save it securely.

 ---

 ## 3. Configure the MCP Server in Your AI Client

 Instead of using the default arguments that attempt a remote connection, we configure the client (Amazon Q Developer in VS Code) to launch the Sentry MCP server locally using the `npx` command and our new token.
 This process is done via the **"Add MCP Server"** interface in your AI assistant's settings.

 ### Correct Configuration Details